 The most effective distributed brands don't leave marketing compliance to chance.
 Industry-leading corporate brands understand the real power of brand consistency, field feedback from local marketers, and equip them with Local Marketing Automation (LMA) tools to make compliance easy.

 Interested in learning more about the power of LMA?
-Download Local Marketing Automation: Explained.
+Download The Local Marketing Playbook.